One born in a minute

 The Scottish Seabird Centre is also reminding people to stay away from any seals and pups that are seen on Scotland’s beaches.
 While they may look cute they can be dangerous and will bite.
 A pup may look abandoned, but it is very likely that its mother is close by.
 If they get human scent on them, they could be abandoned.

 While they may look cute and cuddly, seals carry bacteria which are extremely dangerous to humans and other animals.
-If members of the public see seals in distress, whether pups or adults, they are advised to phone the Seabird Centre on 01620 890202 or the Scottish SPCA on 03000 999 999.
+If members of the public see seals in distress, whether pups or adults, they are advised to phone the Scottish SPCA on 03000 999 999.